American bully XL dogs: Girl hurt in attack backs calls for breed to be banned

 An 11-year-old girl who was attacked by a dog in Birmingham has backed calls for American bully XL dogs to be banned.

-Ana Paun said she was "terrified" and "screaming for help" during the ordeal in Bordesley Green on Saturday.
+Ana Paun said she was "terrified" and "screaming for help" as the dog grabbed her in Bordesley Green on Saturday.

 Two men who intervened were also treated in hospital after being bitten by the bully XL crossed with a Staffordshire Bull Terrier.